chapter-three/next-drupal/README.md

 ### Preview mode

-To create preview route for an entity type on your Next.js site:
+To create preview routes for an entity type on your Next.js site:

 1. First, copy environment variables in your *.env.local* file:

-You can grab the environment variables for a site by visiting the **Environment variables** page.
-See */admin/config/services/next*.
+You can grab the environment variables for a site by visiting the **Environment variables** page in Drupal (see _/admin/config/services/next_).

 ```
 NEXT_PUBLIC_DRUPAL_BASE_URL=